Spinning the Reel

 Picture

-One of the most common, and most often lazy, pieces of film criticism asks “Who is this movie for?”
+Often the most common, and most often lazy, pieces of film criticism ask “Who is this movie for?”
 Usually the answer is self apparent and traces back to some studio’s desire to make money quickly.
 Every so often though, a movie comes around that so violently antagonizes every potential audience that its very existence comes into question.
 Forgive me for asking, but who is He’s All That for?

 He’s All That tracks fairly closely in plot to the original.
-A popular kid, in this case Padgett Sawyer (Tik Tok star Addison Rae), is humiliated after a breakup and takes on a bet to turn the biggest loser, in this case Cameron Kweller (Tanner Buchanan) into the Prom King.
-While the kids of She’s All That were simply rich, white and popular, this updated version adds the insidious designation of social media influencer to its lead character.
+A popular kid, in this case Padgett Sawyer (Tik Tok star Addison Rae), is humiliated after a breakup and takes on a bet to turn the school’s biggest loser, in this case Cameron Kweller (Tanner Buchanan) into the Prom King.
+While the kids of She’s All That were simply rich, white and popular, this updated version adds to that toxic mix the insidious designation of social media influencer to its lead character.

-Addison Rae must have some level of charisma to have attracted such a large audience online, but the only thing she shows here is that she isn’t an actor.
-Her performance is devoid of any personality and shockingly is actually one of the better performances in the film.
-The best though belongs to Kourtney Kardashian, reading lines so poorly that she actually convinces you she’s not lived on television for a decade.
-Perhaps most infuriating of all is that they are all genuinely trying and coming up wildly short.
+Addison Rae must have some level of charisma to have attracted such a large online following, but the only thing she shows here is that she isn’t an actor.
+Her performance, devoid of any personality as it is, shockingly still manages the distinction of one of the film’s best.
+The bar is on the floor.
+Most impressive of all belongs to Kourtney Kardashian, reading lines so poorly and with a screen presence so uncomfortable that she actually convinces you she’s not lived on television for a decade.
+Perhaps most infuriating of all is that everyone is genuinely trying and coming up wildly short.
 The whole team misses both the passable quality of To All the Boys and the campiness of The Kissing Booth.

-Worse — and perhaps more likely — the folks at Miramax (literally the only redeeming factor of He’s All That is that Harvey Weinstein is not involved like with the original) thought they could cash in on the nostalgia trend.
+Worse — and perhaps more likely — the folks at Miramax (literally the only redeeming factor of He’s All That is that Harvey Weinstein is not involved, as he was with the original) thought they could cash in on the nostalgia trend.
 If that is the case, it’s baffling.
-Maybe I’m getting old, but He’s All That depicts a version of high school that is completely foreign to me.
-It’s like what some old man — R. Lee Fleming, 51, is the credited writer of both She and He’s All That — thinks that high school looks like in the social media age.
+Maybe I’m getting old, but He’s All That depicts a version of high school that is completely foreign to someone whose diploma is less than a decade old.
+It’s like what some old man — specifically R. Lee Fleming, 51, the credited writer of both She and He’s All That — thinks that high school looks like in the social media age.

 The result is something completely alienating to just about every potential viewer.
 Padgett and her friends rattle around a very wealthy campus talking to each other enthusiastically about up to the minute follower counts and staging impromptu TikTok dances.
 The shallowness of these characters is borderline offensive.